ocp-devspaces-gamification/ds-challenge-03/README.md

 * So far we have done consistent way of creating tooling and extensions.
 Let's take a step further by enhancing this to create consistent way to build, package, run the programs and also creating standardized end points

 ### Set Up + verification
-* Ensure this workspace is created from your teams source control folder
+* Reminder : You should have created this workspace from your teams challenges folder in source control
-* So, we have our extension "Language Support for Java(TM) by Red Hat" and tools that are required for development are already present : Type "oc --help", "jq --help" etc are already installed
-* Open a terminal.
-Run the command "chmod 755 mvnw" to change the mvnw file to be executable
 * It's time to create standardized commands.
-You will create two commands
+You will create two commands in devfile.yaml
     * Create 1st command with id "1-package" and label (1.
 Package the application) inside devfile to execute "mvn package"
     * Create 2nd command with id "2-startdev" and lable (2.
 Start Development mode) inside devfile to execute "mvw compile quarkus:dev"
     * Leverage the Resources section and find how you can create commands in devfile.yaml
-    * To see changes, you will have to restart the workspace
-* Creating Endpoints
+* Creating Two Endpoints
     * The "src/main/java/org/acme/GreetingResource.java" has restful endpoints :
         * localhost:8080
         * localhost:8080/api/hello
         * localhost:8080/api/greet/#input
-    * Create endpoint for "/api/hello" [name="greet-attendee"]
+    * Create 1st endpoint for "/api/hello" [with name="greet-attendee"]
-    * Create endpoint for the root "/" [name=base-challenge]
+    * Create 2nd endpoint for the root "/" [with name=base-challenge]
     * Leverage the Resources section and find how you can create endpoints in devfile.yaml
-* Once you complete the above
-    * commit the changes back to the repository
+* Once you complete the above, commit the changes back to the repository
-    * Delete the workspace created & recreate with the updated devfile
+* Open the repository in devspaces from your teams
+* So, we have our extension "Language Support for Java(TM) by Red Hat" and tools that are required for development are already present : Type "oc --help", "jq --help" etc are already installed
+* In devspaces, Open a terminal.
+Run the command "chmod 755 mvnw" to change the mvnw file to be executable
-    * Run the quarkus application in live coding mode with commands you created in devfile
+* Run the quarkus application using commands "2.
+Start Development mode" you created in devfile.
+See success criteria on how to run the command
 * Select your option "y/n" to the question (if asked) : Do you agree to contribute anonymous build time data to the Quarkus community?
+* If things don't look OK, delete the workspace, update the devfile directly in source control and recreate the workspace

 ### Success Criteria
 * Commands are created and can be invoked via the "Hamburger Icon --> Terminal --> Run Task --> Devfile --> Select #Commands"